Return to the Oval Full Schedule

 - The Shop is an active learning environment charged with integrating the College’s fabrication resources within the curriculum in a more meaningful manner.
 The Shop’s mission is to empower all interested community members to use and master the tools of fabrication and prototyping through training and guidance.

-Trivia - Location tbd
+Trivia - MAC 126

 - Test your knowledge and see if you can outwit your fellow Oliners.
 General and Olin trivia included.

-PGP Coffee & Conversations - Location tbd
+PGP Coffee & Conversations - Norden Auditorium Art Gallery

 Build Your Own Hopper - Library, Upper floor

 - Form a team and work together to build and test a Hopper, just like your student did in their Design Nature class.
-Mini kits will be provided with instructions.

 Come join SERV to build a bike from scratch together with current students, faculty and staff, teachers, parents, and alumni on Saturday, October 19th, from 2:30 to 4:30PM.